The History of Bocking 14

 Why Choose Bocking 14?

 Bocking 14 was specifically selected for its high nutrient content, making it superior for fertilizer production.
 Its leaves contain approximately 2-3% potassium, 0.5-0.9% nitrogen, and 0.5-0.8% phosphorus by dry weight.
+Bocking 14 is a powerhouse of nutrients, particularly potassium, which is essential for flowering and fruiting plants.
+It also contains significant amounts of calcium, iron, and other trace minerals.

 As a sterile cultivar, it won't spread by seed, giving gardeners peace of mind about potential invasiveness.
 It can still spread via root fragments, but this is much easier to control than seed dispersal.